 Fold and Unfold

+How easy a product is to fold or unfold can be important for daily use.
 The stroller folds with two seats attached which is not always found in the competition.
-The fold is relatively easy if not instinctive and after you unlock the frame (above left) it folds in on itself.
+The fold is relatively easy, if not instinctive, and after you unlock the frame (above left), it folds in on itself.
 The stroller has an auto-lock (above right) and self-stands.

-The harness has a chintzy feel and it has a more convoluted rethread height adjustment that is harder to manage than much of the competition.
-However, the buckle works well and the other adjustments for fit are straightforward.
+The harness has a chintzy feel, and it has a more convoluted rethread height adjustment that is harder to manage than much of the competition.
+However, the buckle works well, and the other adjustments for fit are straightforward.
 With any luck, you won't be making height changes often.